 Despite lower manufacturing costs and complex geometrical capabilities of 3D printing in developing anthropomorphic radiotherapy phantoms, there exists numerous uncertainties with regards to their reproducibility and sustainability.

-At present, the commonly utilized 3DP technology for developing phantoms, modified material extrusion (MEX), is still yet to be fully exploited to its full potential for manufacturing clinically viable phantoms for routine use.
+At present, the commonly utilized 3DP technology for developing phantoms, MEX, is still yet to be fully exploited to its full potential for manufacturing clinically viable phantoms for routine use.
 MEX comes with inherent limitations in comparison with other printing techniques such as Material jetting technologies (MJT) and Stereolithography (SLA) where significant void defects are observed, which in turn produces structurally weak and non-uniform dense objects affecting the phantoms reproducibility and sustainability.

-Although being still a new area of research compared to the 3DP of surgical guides and implants, 3DP phantoms will soon be able to compete clinically and be more accepted globally as clinicians and engineers work towards quantifying the associated manufacturing uncertainties, explore innovative 3DP methods, and tissue-equivalent materials for the customization of 3DP phantoms, and its implementation for complex case studies comparing 3DP phantoms and commercial phantoms.
-Furthermore, it is also recommended that proper documentation of these 3DP phantoms (i.e. printing parameters, printing machine description, the body of the application, imaging modality used, material and printing costs, printing and time, printing workflow, post-processing procedures be implemented as it will play a significant role in providing guidance for developing clinical regulations and cost reimbursements for such devices in the future.
+In comparison to the huge growth of 3D printed surgical guides and implants in the healthcare industry, 3DP phantoms will soon be able to compete clinically and be more accepted globally as clinicians and engineers work towards quantifying the associated manufacturing uncertainties, explore innovative 3DP methods, and tissue-equivalent materials for the customization of 3DP phantoms, and its implementation for complex case studies comparing 3DP phantoms and commercial phantoms.
+Furthermore, it is also recommended that proper documentation of these 3DP phantoms (i.e. printing parameters, printing machine description, the body-site of application, imaging modality used, material and printing costs, printing and time, printing workflow, post-processing procedures) be implemented as it will play a significant role in providing guidance for developing clinical regulations and cost reimbursements for such devices in the future.

-Some references in this work are a collection of collaborative efforts conducted by myself and researchers at RMIT’s Centre for Additive Manufacturing (RCAM) involving Professor Martin Leary and Distinguished Professor.
-Milan Brandt and Sir Peter MacCallum Cancer Centre physical sciences department involving Distinguished Professor Tomas Kron and Senior medical physicist, Dr. Adam Yeo.
+Some references in this work are a collection of collaborative efforts conducted during my PhD at RMIT’s Centre for Additive Manufacturing (RCAM) under the supervision of Professor Martin Leary and Distinguished Professor.
+Milan Brandt and Sir Peter MacCallum Cancer Centre physical sciences department involving Professor Tomas Kron and Senior medical physicist, Dr. Adam Yeo.

 Khan, F.M., Gibbons, J.P. and Sperduto, P.W., 2016.
 Khan’s treatment planning in radiation oncology.
 Lippincott Williams & Wilkins.